mohiandipta/mohiandipta/README.md

 > Software Engineer at [Akij Group](https://www.akij.net/)

 - 👨‍💻 I'm currently learning Asp.Net Core
 - 🔭 I’m currently working on ...
-React.js and asp.net
+React.js and asp.net core
 - 👯 I’m looking to collaborate on ...
 Web application development using Node.js
 - 🤔 I’m looking for help with ...
 Asp.net Core
 - 💬 Ask me about ...
-FLutter and Node.js
+FLutter, Node.js and Asp.net core
 - 😄 Pronouns: ...
 He/Him
 - 🕵 I love working with a technically strong team where I can collaborate to solve complex problems
 - 💬 Please feel free to contact me if you need any further information: <a href="mailto:mohiandipta.cse@gmail.com">mohiandipta.cse@gmail.com</a>